-In order to verify compliance with the requirements for FCR-D, the provider of the service shall perform the following tests for each parameter set where FCR-D is to be provided.
+In order to verify compliance with the requirements for FCR-D, the provider of the service shall perform the following tests.
+If there are several different FCR-D parameter sets, all of them shall be tested.
+Parameters that are scaled linearly with the droop are not seen as different parameter sets.
 An entity can be prequalified for FCR-D upwards, FCR-D downwards or both.
-The tests to be conducted are the below described step response, ramp response and sine tests.
+The tests to be conducted are the below described stationary performance, ramp response and sine tests.
 Sine tests only need to be performed at the most challenging operating point in terms of stability.
 The choice of the operating point must be motivated by prior knowledge and approved by the TSO.
 For entities with non-continuous response a linearity test also has to be performed.

 4.5.1.
-FCR-D upwards step response sequence test
+FCR-D upwards stationary performance test